msysbio/microbetag/docs/advanced_use/large_data.md

 ![fapro_sets](../_static/img/large_data/faprotax_settings.png)

-After a few seconds we got back a FAPROTAX annotated network; by clicking on the `Show Columns...` button of the Nodes table, we may see what are the namespaces of the columns of our networ:
+After a few seconds we got back a FAPROTAX annotated network; by clicking on the `Show Columns...` button of the Nodes table, we may see what are the namespaces of the columns of our network:

 ![only_fapro](../_static/img/large_data/faprotax_nodes.png)